BOBANOVIORGANI/solaron-0bab6/content/pages/solarlight-1.md

             textAlign: center
       - type: FeaturedItem
         title: "Solar\_replenishment"
-        text: |
+        text: >
-          The PowerBank can charge itself by solar energy, and Sun's sunshine.
+          The lamp can charge itself by solar energy, and Sun's sunshine at the day for night times.
         featuredImage:
           type: ImageBlock
           url: /images/smarter.svg